dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 ### Using Geopandas

-First up, I installed geopandas.
-This is the geo-aware extension to the ubiquitous and gobsmackingly amazing pandas library.
+First up, I installed `geopandas`.
+This is the geo-aware extension to the ubiquitous and amazing pandas library.
 If there's a multi-tool or Swiss Army knife of data analysis in Python, it's pandas (which itself builds on numpy and others).
 Or maybe pandas is the big blade in the pocket knife?
 The point is, it's _sharp_ and versatile.

 Geopandas extends the data types, predicates, visualization with map stuff.
 Let's take a look at the very first code cell: